 MAIN 7-2263 / FAX 7-0671 Deliana Cuadra, Accounts Services Supervisor Central Accounting is responsible for the general accounting functions of Miami Dade College.
 The department processes transfers of funds and expenses as journal entries, prepares daily and monthly reconciliations, is responsible for the issuance of Operating and Student checks, distributes Payroll checks, processes month-end and year-end closings, and performs accounting functions related to Property Control.

 Account Specialist Sr.

 COLLEGEWIDE FINANCIAL AID

-MAIN 7-0642 / FAX 7-0887 Delilah Almeda, Controller The Controller is responsible for ensuring the availability of funds and timely payment of all obligations at the institution; obtains funds due the College from the State of Florida and Federally funded projects and provides funds for investment.
+MAIN 7-0642 / FAX 7-0887 Delilah Almeda, AVP and Controller The Controller is responsible for ensuring the availability of funds and timely payment of all obligations at the institution; obtains funds due the College from the State of Florida and Federally funded projects and provides funds for investment.
 In addition, the Controller prepares all fiscal and special reports, which reflect operations and assists in the control and planning of expenditures; Represents the College in meetings and maintains liaison with the State Auditor and other State officials.